marko-js/marko/packages/marko/docs/body-content.md

 </layout>
 ```

-Like attributes, these attribute tags are recieved as `input.heading` and `input.content`, but they each have a `renderBody` property which we can now use:
+Like attributes, these attribute tags are received as `input.heading` and `input.content`, but they each have a `renderBody` property which we can now use:

 _components/layout.marko_